alimogh/SmoothClicker/README.md

 The app is open-source, easy to use and to configure and can make several clicks by delayed starts and pause between each click.
 Yuo can also repeat clicks sequences and make infinite clicks loops.

-<b>Be ware this app is still in development and your device must be rooted</b>
+<b>Be aware this app is still in development and your device must be rooted</b>